kazurayam/UsingMaterialsInKatalonStudio/README.md

 ## Not only for screen shots but other types of files

+The `resolveMaterialPath` method of [`MaterialRepository`]( https://kazurayam.github.io/Materials/com/kazurayam/materials/MaterialRepository.html) returns a `java.nio.file.Path` object = the location of a file.
+It does not read or write `java.io.File` object.
+This means that the `Materials` library does not restrict the types of files to be stored in the MaterialRepository.

 This demo project describes how to store screen shots into the `<projectDir>/Materials` folder.
-However you can store other types of files there: PDF files, Excel files, XML and JSON files.
+Of course, it is a typical usecase.
+However you can store other types of files there: PDF files downloaded from web, Excel files createdy by test scripts on the fly, XML and JSON responded Web API services, etc.

-The `resolveMaterialPath` method of [`MaterialRepository`]( https://kazurayam.github.io/Materials/com/kazurayam/materials/MaterialRepository.html) returns a `java.nio.file.Path` object.
-It does not return a `java.io.File` object.

 ## Not only for Katalon Studio but other testing frameworks